flugg/laravel-responder/README.md

 }
 ```

 It will automatically resolve a model name from the name provided.
-For instance, in the example above, the package will extract `Product` from `ProductTransformer` and assume the models live directly in the `app` folder (as per Laravel's convention).
+For instance, the package will extract `Product` from `ProductTransformer` and assume the models live directly in the `app` folder (as per Laravel's convention).
 If you store them somewhere else, you can use the `--model` (or `-m`) option to override it:

 ```shell
 php artisan make:transformer ProductTransformer --model="App\Models\Product"